 E-mail is the best means of communication.
 You have limited access to the Internet while onboard.
 Electronic mail will be available aboard the ship.
 TSGB Summer Sea Term accounts will already be established; no further action is needed.
 Your e-mail along with any attachments will be limited to smaller than usual file sizes.
-For immediate questions, please contact the Commandant's Office who can connect you to onboard IT support.
+For immediate questions, please contact The Office of CLD who can connect you to onboard IT support.